Probate and Trust Litigation

 • Forgery;

-• The person making the will lacked testamentary capacity due to age or illness;
+• The person making the will lacked testamentary capacity due to age or illness; and,

-• Execution requirements (signatures, witnesses, etc.) were not met;
+• Execution requirements (signatures, witnesses, etc.) were not met.

 Probate Disputes Where No Will Exists